miguelaf24/ubiwhere_exercice/README.md

-# Exercice Ubiwhere - Parking Detection Project
+# Exercise Ubiwhere - Parking Detection Project

 This project was developed as part of a computer vision exercise for Ubiwhere, focusing on the detection of occupied parking spaces.